Education Research Current About VU Amsterdam NL

 Eco de Geus

-The leitmotiv of de Geus’ research is the psychophysiological study of individual differences in behavior and health.
+The leitmotiv of de Geus’ research is the psychophysiological study of individual differences in behaviour and health.
 Controlled experiments and genetic epidemiological strategies are used to test contribution of genes, stress and regular exercise to cardiovascular health and mental health.
 Mental health is studied by a variety of survey measures and diagnostic interviews (e.g. CIDI).
 Cardiovascular health is studied in the laboratory by recording cardiovascular, hormonal and metabolic responses to standardized conditions, and in “real life” by using ambulatory measurements of blood pressure, cortisol, and the autonomic nervous system with the VU University Ambulatory Monitoring System (VU-AMS, www.vu-ams.nl).
-This is a system de Geus developed for 24-hour recordings of peripheral physiology.
+This is a system De Geus developed for 24-hour recordings of peripheral physiology.
 It is currently used world-wide by over 50 research groups to study stress and emotion in naturalistic settings.
 In the study of psychological and cardiovascular health a genetic perspective is introduced by means of longitudinal twin family designs and molecular genetic approaches, including candidate gene studies and whole-genome association using SNPs.
 The genetic architecture of autonomic nervous system activity and regular exerciser behaviour are current focus areas of research.
 In these areas de Geus emphasizes the gene-environment correlation and interaction perspectives, e.g. by looking explicitly also at gene-stress and gene-exercise interactions, and the use of genetically informative studies to unravel causality.
+Course: Grant Writing and Science Communication.

 Portrait picture of Eco de Geus